What is Attendant Care?

 How Do I Qualify for Attendant Care

-If you are injured in a car accident and your injuries are classified as non-minor, you are eligible to receive attendant care benefits through your auto insurer.
+If you are injured in an Ottawa car accident and your injuries are classified as non-minor, you are eligible to receive attendant care benefits through your auto insurer.
 In order to assess whether attendant care services are reasonable and necessary, your insurance company will require you to be assessed by a registered nurse or occupational therapist who will complete an Assessment of Attendant Care Needs (Form 1) in relation to your current situation.
 The Form 1 will identify the types of assistance that you require and will include a calculation reflecting the monetary amount of assistance that is required per month.

 The Form 1 is broken down into multiple categories covering different types of attendant care that is available, which includes: routine personal care; basic supervisory functions; and complex health/care and hygiene functions.
 The amount of attendant care that is payable is calculated by multiplying the hours of care needed in each of the above categories by the amounts payable per hour for the different categories of care.